 20 Basic Henna Facts

 Purchasing, mixing, and applying henna is a no brainer when you follow the tips and advice I’m about to share.
-First, when using henna on your natural hair there’s some things to keep in mind:
+First, when using this ayurvedic herb on your natural hair there’s some things to keep in mind:

 - Only Body Art Quality Henna (BAQ) should be used on your body and that includes your hair.